hsk81/protobuf-rpc-js/README.md

        | RPC Service : Execution of an RPC method        |
        +-------------------------------------------------+

-As you see the RPC invocation follows a simple request-response pattern, where the initial RPC_REQ request is triggered by the JS Client upon which the server answers with a RPC_RES response.
+As you see the RPC invocation follows a simple request-response pattern, where the initial RPC_REQ request is triggered by the JS client upon which the server answers with a RPC_RES response.
 These two messages are defined as:

 ```proto
 message Rpc {